deveshm17/PheonixAI/README.md

-# 📌 Clear Vision: Image Super-Resolution using GANs
+# 📌 PheonixAI: Image Super-Resolution using GANs

 <b>Note: Use 64x64(or less than 128x128) pixel images for better results because model upsamples the images to 128x128</b><br>
 <b> You can try these Corrupted samples for testing (64x64):</b> [Corrupted](https://drive.google.com/drive/folders/1Q1aRVazgiDPyZ3cBlAGdXYPtKml3e3MZ) <br>